deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-09-GAN_Tutorial.md

 ## The GAN framework

 In GANs, there are two networks, the generators, and the discriminators.
 The generator's job is to generate a new sample from the latent vector, which is, in turn, sampled from some prior, and the discriminator's job is to learn to distinguish the fake image from the real image.
 Think of the generator as a counterfeiter, trying to make fake money, and the discriminator as police, trying to separate fake money from real one.
 To succeed in this game, the counterfeiter must learn to make money that is indistinguishable from real money.
-In other words, the generator model must learn to generate data from the same distribution as the data came.
+In other words, the generator model must learn to generate data from the distribution as the data originally came.
 The goal of the GAN is to optimize the following equation.

 <p align="center">